sparthib/CFPB-/README.md

 # CFPB-
 Classification of complaints from Consumer Financial Protection Bureau

-This is an assignment for my Advanced Data Science course at JHU.
+This is an assignment for my Advanced Data Science II course at JHSPH.

 Data for this project can be found here https://www.consumerfinance.gov/data-research/consumer-complaints/